-About: Char is a Licensed Funeral Director, Home Funeral Consultant, Celebrant and founder of A Sacred Moment – Home Funeral Vigils, Green Burials & Life Celebrations funeral service.
+About: Char is a licensed funeral director, home funeral consultant, celebrant and founder of A Sacred Moment – Home Funeral Vigils, Green Burials & Life Celebrations funeral service.
 She specializes in assisting families with directing funerals in their own homes.
-Beyond her degree in Mortuary Science and formal training as a licensed funeral director, Char has been trained and is an experienced home funeral guide and Celebrant.
-Char has lectured to local, national and international audiences and been featured in The New York Times, WSJ – The Wall Street Journal Magazine, MSNBC.com, NPR-KUOW Radio, KING 5 News, Seattle Post-Intelligencer.
+Beyond her degree in mortuary science and formal training as a licensed funeral director, Char has been trained and is an experienced home funeral guide and celebrant.
+She has been a hospice volunteer since the early 90's and helped establish Camp Erin – King County, volunteering for Providence Hospice since the camp's inception in 2004.

 Sharmon Figenshaw RN, ARNP

 About: Sharmon has been a clinician in hospice and palliative care for over 20 years.
-She initiated palliative care hospitalist service at Providence Regional Medical Center Everett, contracted through The Everett Clinic.
-She received the Amazing Service Award in 2007 for service to excellence in patient care.
-The ARNP-driven palliative care service was named as one of three key elements in the Circle of Life Award given to the Snohomish County Palliative Partnership in 2010.
-Sharmon has been part of the WEOLCC since 1999, serving as Chair from 2008-2010.
+She was instrumental in bringing palliative care to the hospitalist service at Providence Regional Medical Center Everett via The Everett Clinic from 2007-14.
+The ARNP-driven palliative care service was applauded in the National Circle of Life Award given to the Snohomish County Palliative Partnership in 2010.
+Sharmon lives in Bellingham, is now semi-retired, where she does private consulting for families, engages in community conversations around end-of-life and aging, and works per diem with the Palliative Consult Service at Skagit Valley Hospital.
+She and her husband Peter enjoy skiing and boating.
+Sharmon has been part of the WEOLC since 1999, serving as chair from 2008-10.
 She currently co-chairs the Washington POLST Task Force.

 Therese A Johnson